Ezra Fitch: Life and career

 According to the A&F company, Fitch was "restless and bored with his profession".
 He enjoyed the outdoors, and spent his leisure time yachting, climbing the Adirondacks and fishing in the streams of the Catskills.
 When David Abercrombie opened his excursions store Abercrombie Co. in 1892, Fitch became the store's "most devoted customer."
 In 1900, Fitch bought a major share into the ever-successfully growing company and thus became partners with Abercrombie: supposedly he had to "[convince]" Abercrombie into it.
 By 1904, Fitch's surname was incorporated into the company's name as "Abercrombie & Fitch Co."
 A&F calls Fitch an innovator, and claims that "it can't be done" was not in his vocabulary.
 Although both men shared financial success with the company, they became rather an annoyance to one another as is common in company partnerships.
 Fitch disputed with Abercrombie about who best to manage the company.
 Fitch wanted to expand the company to the general public, whereas Abercrombie, who was conservative, wanted the company to remain as a store for the elite.
 In the end, Abercrombie sold his share to Fitch in 1907.

 During the Fitch era of the Abercrombie & Fitch Co., the company experienced great success.
 Fitch expanded and managed the company to great levels of popularity.
 He created its first mail-order catalog, released in 1909.

 The historical introduction of Mahjong to the United States from China has been attributed to Fitch as merchandise in the Abercrombie & Fitch store in 1920.

+Later life and death

 In 1928, Fitch retired from the company, leaving it under new management.
-He died on June 16, 1930 on his newly built 60-foot cruising yacht 'Content' at Santa Barbara, California, only a few days after moving on to the boat.
+He died on June 16, 1930, on his newly built 60-foot cruising yacht Content at Santa Barbara, California, only a few days after moving on to the boat.
 The ship's Captain A.Van Valin, wrote to the builders, Fellows & Stewart, asking them to re-sell the yacht.
-The Content was eventually sold and then purchased by Johnny Depp.
-It is now a tour boat in British Columbia.
+The Content was eventually sold.
+The ship spent four decades in British Columbia, where it was later purchased by a private citizen in 2010.
 Fitch is buried in Washington, Connecticut, where he lived.
 His wife, a painter, lived until 1960.